-The Moon stands high in the south not long after sunset this evening, with three planets trailing to its lower right.
-Mars is the closest to the Moon, with Venus, the “evening star,” farther along the same line.
-Mercury is farther still, just above the horizon, and visible mainly from the southern half of the country.
+Three planets line up to the lower right of the Moon tonight.
+Mars is closest to the Moon, with Venus, the “evening star,” farther along the same line.
+Mercury is farther still, just above the horizon, and visible mainly from the southern U.S.